adrianmcli/truffle-react/README.md

 ---

-## A Minimal Smart Contract Development Boilerplate with Create-React-App
+## Smart Contract Development with Create-React-App

 How does this differ from the official React Truffle Box?